 This religious building may be unfinished, but it is the undisputed emblem of the city of Barcelona.
 The Sagrada Familia is one of the many imprints of the genius architect Gaudi.
 Started in 1882, the work continues today.

 To give you an idea, the forecast for the completion of the Sagrada Familia is in 2026.
 Despite its unfinished character, it is possible to visit the Sagrada Familia.
-Climbing to the top of it will allow you to enjoy breathtaking panoramas over Barcelona.
+I had the opportunity to climb to the top of the building and was welcomed by the breathtaking panoramas over Barcelona.
+I also encourage you to reach the top of the building to enjoy the sights of Barcelona.

 Its style is modernist and reflects Gaudi’s artistic fullness.
 It has a transverse Latin plan, five central naves, seven chapels, and three facades dedicated to Christianity.
 When finished, it will have a total of 18 upper towers: twelve for the apostles, four for the evangelists, one for the Virgin Mary, and the last for Jesus.
 In total, the temple will have a height of 172.5 meters.

 In 2017, it received four and a half million visitors, a number three times greater than the population of the city itself.
 Being one of the main tourist attractions in Spain, the church is always packed.
-It is advisable to book your tickets so as not to queue.
-So buy your ticket in advance, so you don’t run the risk of being left out.
+I recommend booking your tickets so as not to queue.
+So buy your ticket in advance to avoid the risk of being left out.

 3. The Plaza Mayor